Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Discussion and Conclusion

-The paper contains a practical experiment involving a human-demonstrated 3D contour following task which showcases the use, verifies the invariant properties and validates the robust calculation of screw and vector invariant descriptors for both motion and force.
-As expected, this experiment yielded highly repeatable motion descriptors due to the highly constrained motion (in a 1-dof instantaneous twist space), and much less repeatable force descriptors due to human variation (in a 5-dof instantaneous wrench space).
+The paper contains a practical experiment involving a human-demonstrated 3D contour following task which showcases the use, verifies the invariant properties, and validates the robust calculation of screw and vector invariant descriptors for both motion and force.
+As expected, this experiment yielded highly repeatable motion descriptors due to the highly constrained motion (in a 1-dof instantaneous twist space), and less repeatable force descriptors due to human variation (in a 5-dof instantaneous wrench space).
 Evidently, apart from human variation, other disturbances were present in this experiment such as sensor inaccuracy and measurement noise.
+A second experiment, involving human demonstration of a peg-on-hole alignment task, showed how motion and force invariants can be used to detect and characterize different human strategies in contact tasks.

 The concepts and algorithms presented in this paper are intended as an initial toolbox \cite{software} to support future work on invariant representations of motion and force trajectories and their use in physics-informed machine learning of force-controlled manipulation skills.